yang-su2000/yang-su2000/README.md

 Hi there!
 I am currently dedicated to work on **long-horizon agent alignment** through reinforcement learning at [Qwen Team](https://qwenlm.github.io/).

 Some topics I am interested in include
-- rl reasoning, general and agent alignment (data, reward, infra)
+- rl reasoning, environment, agent alignment (data, reward, infra), and self-play algorithms
-- personalization, memory, and self-play algorithms
+- personalization and memory
 - structured outputs and complex instruction following

 I am happy to chat and discuss potential collaborations, feel free to reach out by